openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 In addition, |LANG| supports the *package* initialization semantics that makes a *package* even more independent from the environment.

-In addition to the notion of *generic constructs*, the *declaration-site variance* feature is  considered.
-The idea of the feature is briefly described below, and in greater detail in :ref:`Declaration-Site Variance`.

 .. index::
    package